sogno-platform/proloaf/README.md

     7. "end_column": (str) first column not affected by data_abs anymore
     8. "data_abs": (boolean) column between start_column and end_column.

-#### inputs
-* ./eon_data/STATION_NAME/Historical data ... one hour avg 4 years
-* ./eon_data/STATION_NAME/Historical data ... weather_forecast_2015
-* ./eon_data/STATION_NAME/Historical data ... weather_forecast_2016
-* ./eon_data/STATION_NAME/Historical data ... weather_forecast_2017
-* ./eon_data/STATION_NAME/Historical data ... weather_forecast_2018
-* ./eon_data/STATION_NAME/Historical data ... weather_forecast_2019

-#### outputs
-* ./eon-data/last_station.csv

 ### fc_train.py
 Trains a neural net on prepared data loaded as pandas dataframe from a csv and/or xlsx file.
 Holds hyperparameter exploration&tuning options if desired.
 The trained net is saved afterwards and can be loaded via torch.load().
 This script scales the data, then loads a custom datastructure and then generates and trains a neural net.

 #### Hyper parameter exploration
 Any training parameter is considered a hyper parameter as long as it is specified in either *config.json* or *tuning.json*.
 The latter is the standard file where the so far best found configuartion is saved and should usually not be manually adapted unless new tests are for some reason not compareable to older ones (e.g. after changing the loss function).

 #### config
 *config.json*